Information for authors

 Communication papers are published in separate ACSIS volume(s) and they are not submitted to the IEEE Xplore DL.
 This means that they are not submitted for indexing in the Web of Science.
 However, they are submitted to all remaining indexing services (see Indexation, for current indexation information).

 Papers submitted within the Call for Position Papers can only be accepted as position papers, i.e. they cannot be accepted as regular papers.
-They must consists of minimum 4 and maximum 8 pages at submission, and when accepted the size limit of 8 pages applies.
+They must consists of minimum 4 and maximum 8 pages at submission, and when accepted the same size limit of minimum 4 and up to 8 pages applies.
 Position papers are published similarly to communication papers, i.e. in separate ACSIS volume(s) and they are not submitted to the IEEE Xplore DL.
 They are indexed as per the indexation of the communication papers explained above.

 One final category of papers within the FedCSIS multi-conference are dissemination papers presented within special dissemination events dedicated to the dissemination of R&D results obtained in consortia-based projects and ventures.
 Dissemination papers are published in a separate volume(s) of ACSIS series.
 Page limits are at the discretion of the organizers of a dissemination event and as agreed with the Chairs of the FedCSIS Conference Series.